ASU-RAS598-2025-S-Team08/RAS598-2025-S-Team08.github.io/final_report.md

 ---

+## Team Project Plan

+Our project centers around the design and implementation of an Autonomous Warehouse Patrolling Robot utilizing the TurtleBot4 platform, integrated with the Robot Operating System 2 (ROS2) framework.
+The overarching goal is to develop a scalable, low-cost robotic solution capable of performing real-time patrolling tasks in structured indoor environments such as warehouses or storage facilities.

+---

 ## 🎯 Research Question

 **How can low-cost mobile robotics platforms achieve reliable autonomous patrolling in structured indoor warehouse environments with real-time anomaly detection and adaptability?**